loopandlearn/news/docs/index.md

 added challenges from caregiving demands and missed meals.
-The benefits of integrated, cross-specialty care, education, and the positive influence of peer support groups like DiabetesSisters in improving health outcomes were emphasized.
+The benefits of integrated, cross-specialty care, education, and the positive influence of peer support groups like [DiabetesSisters](https://diabetessisters.org/) in improving health outcomes were emphasized.
 Bellini urged us to “act today.”
-We can’t wait for primary care—if we see the problem, we need to act.
-We can’t just manage insulin pumps—we need to address blood pressure, lipids, weight, and real-life challenges, too.
+Primary care can’t wait—when the problem is visible, it’s time to act.
+Managing insulin pumps isn’t enough; blood pressure, lipids, weight, and real-life challenges all demand attention.

-> Ignoring factors like metabolism, hormonal shifts, autoimmune disorders and medication side effects is really not okay.
+> "Ignoring factors like metabolism, hormonal shifts, autoimmune disorders and medication side effects is really not okay."

 ### Sex Differences in Cardiovascular Risk Factors